 - Generate standards for laboratory certification for federal employee drug testing programs

 SAMHSA certified labs must meet the Mandatory Guidelines for Federal Employee Drug Testing.
 These are published guidelines for drug testing programs in federal agencies.
 These guidelines are generally considered the best practices for all employee drug testing.

 The SAMHSA laboratory certification program applies only to urine drug testing and specifically to testing for marijuana, cocaine, amphetamines, opiates, and phencyclidine.
 Starting in January of 2018, the opiates testing became opioids testing to include codeine, heroin, morphine, oxycodone, oxymorphone, hydrocodone, and hydromorphone.
 SAMHSA is responsible for specifying the required cut-off levels for laboratory testing for the drugs listed above.

 One area that is critically important about SAMHSA certified lab is the requirement to conduct validity testing to determine if the specimen has been tampered with or substituted.
 With urine drug testing today, many donors attempt to cheat on the test.

 State College of American Pathologists — CAP Accreditation

 Many labs receive accreditation from other agencies, including the State College of American Pathologists — CAP accreditation.
-This accreditation can be obtained by laboratories and testing centers that perform confirmation drug testing on urine, oral fluid, and hair for non-medical purposes like workplace drug testing, for example.
+This accreditation can be obtained by laboratories and testing centers that perform confirmation drug testing on urine, oral fluid, and hair for non-medical purposes like employee drug testing, for example.

 CAP accreditation is internationally recognized.
 The CAP accreditation is not a substitute for SAMHSA certification.
 For Federal workplace testing and DOT drug testing, the SAMHSA certified lab must be utilized.